Is suicide a selfish act?

 And you probably can find ways to cope with your own pain instead.

 “What if I prepare people?”

-I don’t believe you can actually prepare someone, and have them willingly accept that you are going to commit suicide – unless that person isn’t taking you seriously, or isn’t close enough to you for it to bother them severely.
+I don’t believe you can actually prepare someone, and have them willingly accept that you are going to die to suicide – unless that person isn’t taking you seriously, or isn’t close enough to you for it to bother them severely.